Script Editor

 5

-The series description must match exactly what HeuDiConv will see in the DICOM header.
-Find it with: dcm2niix -h | head or check the DICOM tag (0008,103E).
+Series descriptions must match exactly what HeuDiConv sees in the DICOM header.
+Check with: dcm2niix -h or DICOM tag (0008,103E).

 Protocol Library